keithyuen/animal_image_microservice/README.md

 ```

 ### 2. Build and Run the Docker
 To simplify the setup, this project uses Docker to handle all dependencies and to run the application.
-The following command will build the Docker image and start the container.
+The following commands will build the Docker image and start the container.

 #### 2.1 Build the Docker Image
 Run the following command to build the Docker image: